 *This date in 1978 marks the founding of the Ontario Black History Society (OBHS).
-They are a Registered Canadian Charity dedicated to the study, preservation, and promotion of Black history and heritage in Canada.
+They are a Registered Canadian Charity dedicated to studying, preserving, and promoting black history and heritage in Canada.

 At the time, it was only celebrated within the Black community through the efforts of the Canadian Negro Women’s Association.
-No one could have imagined that it would grow to encompass the imagination of the entire country.
+No one could have imagined that it would grow to encompass the entire country's imagination.
 But that it did.
 Through the efforts of the founders of the (OBHS) Dr. Hill, Brooks, and others, a petition was successfully introduced by the OBHS to the City of Toronto to have February as BHM formally proclaimed!
-In 1979, the first ever proclamation for BHM was issued by the City of Toronto, a first in Canada through the efforts of the OBHS!
+In 1979, the first-ever proclamation for BHM was issued by the City of Toronto, a first in Canada through the efforts of the OBHS!
 Later, a petition to have February proclaimed as BHM in the Province of Ontario was achieved again through the advocacy of the OBHS.

-As it continued to be nurtured and supported by the OBHS, the idea to have a national BHM recognition in Canada was introduced to Jean Augustine, MP and Parliamentary Secretary by Rosemary Sadlier, (then) President of the OBHS following her success initiating it at the Provincial level.
-It was unanimously passed in the House of Commons on December 5, 1995, and the first national declaration of Black History Month in Canada went into effect in February 1996 marked by a national celebration with Prime Minister Jean Chretien the OBHS was the only non-governmental representation at the high-profile inaugural reception on Parliament Hill.
+As it continued to be nurtured and supported by the OBHS, the idea of national BHM recognition in Canada was introduced to Jean Augustine, MP, and Parliamentary Secretary, by Rosemary Sadlier, (then) President of the OBHS, following her success initiating it at the Provincial level.
+It was unanimously passed in the House of Commons on December 5, 1995, and the first national declaration of Black History Month in Canada went into effect in February 1996, marked by a national celebration with Prime Minister Jean Chretien the OBHS was the only non-governmental representation at the high-profile inaugural reception on Parliament Hill.